ankurp/Dollar/README.md

 let arr : Dictionary<String, Int>[] = [["age": 20], ["age": 30], ["age": 40]]
 $.pluck(arr, value: "age") == [20, 30, 40]
 ```

+### Why not extend the collection type?
+1. The project doesnt extend the collection using the extension features to keep it purely functional and
+2. To not override any methods via extensions if Apple decides to add those methods into the collection class themselves as part of the language update.
+This could lead to inconsistent behavior for those who use the library and those who don't.